JeroenSormani/WooCommerce-Advanced-Free-Shipping/readme.txt

 4. WooCommerce Shipping condition available operators

 == Changelog ==

+= 1.1.1 - 28-04-2017 =

+* [Fix] - Use 9 digit random IDs to prevent too big numbers for 32-bit systems
+* [Improvement] - Remove call to asset that no longer exists

 = 1.1.0 - 06-03-2017 = IMPORTANT NOTE - As of this version, the plugin requires PHP 5.3 or higher to function